Christmas at Disney World

 Christmas at Disney World is truly Magical.
 The Christmas lights, the decorations, the music, the festivities, the shows, the food, Christmas trees, ...
 Ho, Ho, Ho, Merry Christmas!

 It really is "The Most Wonderful Time of the Year" and Walt Disney World is the most wonderful place to celebrate the holidays.
 Disney goes all out for Christmas.
-Why wait till Christmas?
-Let's start celebrating the holidays at Disney World, and there is not better time than ...
+Check it out ...

 Nowell the Lumberjack tells the story of Santa

 Now that's a good question.
 The Christmas season at Walt Disney World starts the first week of November.
 It takes Disney about 3 or 4 days to get all the Christmas decorations up (it's an amazing transition) and they start putting up decorations a couple of days after Halloween.
 The first Mickey's Very Merry Christmas Party usually starts the season on the first Friday of November.

 Not everything starts that early.
 The Candlelight Processional starts the day after Thanksgiving and the Christmas Tree in the Magic Kingdom goes up after the Christmas Parade taping is completed (the first weekend of December).

 While the official beginning of Christmas at Disney World won't be until that first Friday in November, the first week of November decorations will be going up all around the resort.